 We have in-depth articles in our Ancient Forest Journal, where you can read about old-growth forest ecology and history, and threats to our forests.

 Explore old-growth forests in Canada and the U.S. using our database, maps, or hiking and canoeing guides.
-Start your explorations using the map below, check back as we update and improve this map and our database of old growth forests.
+Start your explorations using the map below (currently undergoing maintenance), check back as we update and improve this map and our database of old growth forests.

 If you know of an old growth forest that should be included in the map and database, let us know.
 We are especially seeking old hemlock forests in southern Ontario, which may be at risk to hemlock woolly adelgid.